 Alicelee Freeman Ewan closed her life on January 12, 2020 at her home in Boulder, Colorado.
 Born November 5, 1921 in San Francisco, Alicelee spent her earliest years in Honolulu and Garden City, New York.
 Alicelee’s parents divorced in 1929, and Alicelee journeyed through the Panama Canal to San Jose, California with her mother and siblings where she resided with extended family and in an Episcopal orphanage in San Francisco.
 She graduated with honors from the stage of the San Francisco Opera House in the first class of George Washington High School.
 She recalled participating in the opening of the Golden Gate Bridge.
 As a student at San Jose State University during World War II, Alicelee was the first woman Chief Justice of the Student Court and a member of the student teachers’ honor society, Black Masque.
 Her final degree was a Masters in Education, Counseling & Guidance from Oregon State University in Corvallis, where she was employed as the director of campus Episcopal life.

-To send flowers in memory of Alicelee Freeman Ewan, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Alicelee Freeman Ewan, please visit our Heartfelt Sympathies Store.

 Alicelee became a public school teacher and also worked for the Episcopal Church to support herself and her family.
 She was indeed a teacher all of her life, even in her last days, as she exemplified diligence, warmth and compassion, intellectual curiosity, and a willingness to learn through experience.
 Having known profound loss at a young age, Alicelee was a person who brought dignity and humility to every situation.
 She provided solid ground for each person in her life to be authentic.